-As you network, connect with experienced agents and investors who can provide you with tips and helpful advice.
+As you network, connect with experienced agents and investors who can provide tips and helpful advice.

 You may even want to observe them when they are working.
 Don’t be afraid to ask questions and to learn from mistakes they have made in the past.

-After you embarked on your learning campaign and have a much better understanding of what selling a house, and especially a fire-damaged house, entails …
+After you embarked on your learning campaign and better understand what selling a house, especially a fire-damaged house, entails …

 It’s time to strategize what you can do to sell your house faster and for a better price.